steppebandit/patches/README.md

 Born under the star-sign that announces and celebrates great warriors, near the wild coastlands of a now forgotten fortress by the sea-side, known for powerful waves crashing into its rocky cliffs and for the massive warriors it spawns.
 Bedelia is a 2 metre and a half mountain of a warrior who has trained all her life to defend her fallen sea fortress.
 Now a mercenary, looking for challenges, she is clad head-to-toe in a tinted steel armour the colour of brass, with a mace and a shield.

+Because of the simple nature of its religion, Bedelia identifies the most with Lloyd's clergy, however, she doesnt adhere to every one of its laws.
+She is highly skeptical of everything that she sees or hears, and is not afraid to call out garbage or hubris when she sees it.

 ## Dudley the crow